iterative/dvc.org/content/docs/use-cases/versioning-data-and-model-files/index.md

 - Reproducibility: match code commits with the corresponding data so you can always go back to different versions of the full project (code, data, models, etc.).
-- Snapshots: track and organize data and machine learning model versions with a simple CLI (`dvc add` and `dvc checkout`, similar to basic Git commands) and `.dvc` files.
+- Snapshots: track and organize data and machine learning models as they evolve without ad-hoc conventions, using a simple CLI (`dvc add`, `dvc checkout`, and other commands similar to `git` basics).
-- Data as code: leverage Git workflow such as commits, branching, pull requests, reviews, and even CI/CD for your data and ML models lifecycle.
-Think Git for cloud storage, but without ad-hoc conventions.
+- Treat data as code: leverage Git workflow such as commits, branching, pull requests, reviews, and even CI/CD for your data and ML models lifecycle.
+Think Git for cloud storage.
 - Debugging: trace problems using the exact data that was used during development.
 - Releasing: Tag stable data and models like you do with code.
 Employ semantic